G0uresh/Flutter_task_TD/DESC.md

 #### What are the different ways we can create a custom widget?
-	 - We can build our custom	 widgets by combining simpler 		widgets(predefine widget)
+ 	- We can build our custome widgets by combining simpler widgets(predefine widget)
 	- We can also use customPainter to Draw widget.

 #### How can I access platform(iOS or Android) specific code from Flutter?